christopher-br/CADR-performance-deco/readme.md

 This repository provides code for our manuscript "Sources of gain: Decomposing performance in conditional average dose response estimation".

-In our manuscript we evaluate the impacts of different data-generating processes on data-driven methodologies for conditional average dose response (CADR) estimation.
+In our manuscript, we evaluate the impacts of different data-generating processes on data-driven methodologies for conditional average dose response (CADR) estimation.
 We provide source code to reproduce our experiments, including data generators, performance evaluators, and learning methods.

 *Code author: C. Bockel-Rickermann ([christopher.rickermann@kuleuven.be](mailto:christopher.rickermann@kuleuven.be))*